perploug/Editor-Experiences-Book/README.md

 This book is very much WIP but the overall structure is currently 3 areas:

 ### Requirements and planning
 Determining what you will be building and why.
-Turning functional specs into
+This is all about creating the right spec.
+Both as a customer and as a developer/agency.
+Who could you take editor experiences into account when writing a tender? when you write a spec? when you start defining tasks?

 ### Designing and building
 General theory and background on usability and designing for humans.
 Tools for designing the experience for daily tasks and workflows, with a strong focus on providing simple to use checklists and prototypes for common tasks.